zubko/make-cv-pdf/README.md

 The idea to keep the PDF generation separate from the website where this document is used is to not mix 2 different React apps / environments under the same root.
 Although with the modern improved tooling for monorepo I think it would be better to have the Web app and the PDF generation in the same repository now.

 Happy hacking!

+## CRA

+The Web preview of the project is based on Create React App with a TypeScript template.
+There was an issue with Webpack v5 and Node.js polyfills, so [Craco](https://github.com/gsoft-inc/craco) was used to modify the Webpack config of CRA.
+Then Storybook was added on top of that.
+It's still possible to run CRA with `yarn start:cra` if some tooling debug of checking the document directly in the browser without Storybook is needed.
+CRA part also can be useful to add unit tests for example.

+## Node.js

+With [TS Node](https://github.com/TypeStrong/ts-node) running the PDF generation from TypeScript files was very straightforward.
+Just one change in `tsconfig.json` was needed to enable conversion from ES Modules syntax to CommonJS.

+## TypeScript

+The project started with minimal usage of Flow.
+TypeScript was adopted at the later stage.
+Using TypeScript to the max and flipping `strict: true` is the next step in this migration.